 Shields has mercifully little persistent state:

 - The server keeps the resource cache in memory.
 It is neither persisted nor inspectable.

-To bootstrap the configuration process, the script that starts the server sets a single environment variable:
+To bootstrap the configuration of non-secret settings, we set a single environment variable:

 With that variable set, the server (using